Outreach, Recruitment, and Education Core

 Achieving the goal of preventing and effectively treating Alzheimer’s by 2025 – as set forth in the National Plan to Address Alzheimer’s Disease – will require partnership between researchers and the community.
 The Outreach, Recruitment, and Education (ORE) Core of the UCI ADRC shares knowledge about Alzheimer’s disease in the lay public through a variety of education and outreach activities.
 Annually, the ORE Core educates over 7,500 individuals about normal aging, MCI, and Alzheimer’s disease.

-Effective community collaborations with agencies such as the Alzheimer’s Association, Orange County Chapter, Alzheimer’s Family Services Center, and the Caregiver Resource Center contribute to the success of the ORE Core.
+Effective community collaborations with agencies such as the Alzheimer’s Association, Alzheimer’s Orange County, Alzheimer’s Family Services Center, and the Caregiver Resource Center contribute to the success of the ORE Core.
 We are particularly grateful to our Community Ambassadors and volunteers who generously give of their time to help represent the ADRC at educational events, health fairs, and other activities.

 Click here for more information on the Family Education Series.